bezabu/bb-battleships/README.md

 ## How to Play

-- Each player first chooses the locations of their warships, and then take turns calling shots
+- Each player first chooses the locations of their warships, and then takes turns calling shots
 - During the player's turn, they are prompted to enter a grid coordinate to guess.
-If the coordinate chosen contains an enemy warship, a hit is recorded on the grid and the warship is destroyed.
-If the grid coordinate contains no enemy warship then a miss is recorded as a blue x.
+If an enemy warship is present at the coordinates, a hit is recorded on the grid and the warship is destroyed.
+If the grid coordinate contains no enemy warships then a miss is recorded as a blue x.
-- The game ends when one player has eliminated all of their oponent's warships
+- The game ends when one player has eliminated all of their opponent's warships

 ## Features

 ![Starting inputs; name, board size](assets/images/starting_parameters.jpg)

-- A splash 'page' welcomes the player and prompts them to enter their name
+- A splash 'page' welcomes the player and prompts them to enter their name.
 - The user can choose between 3 sizes of game grid; 5x5, 6x6 or 7x7

 ![Ship placement](assets/images/ship_placement.jpg)